coolsky600/SSH-Code-Builder/README.md

 You can use this tools to generate SSH code and UI code for your web app

-Just as you konw, Jave web developers always spend much time on doing some repetitive work.
-For example,  writing Create-Read-Update-Delete(CRUD) code ( It generally include data tier code, business tier code and presentation layer code ),
+Just as you know, web developers always spend much time on doing some repetitive work.
+For example,  writing Create-Read-Update-Delete(CRUD) code.
+For .net web developers, It generally include data tier code, business tier code and presentation layer code(Three-tier B/S Architecture).
+For Java web developers, it might be model code, view code and controller code(MVC).
+But It is almost for Java web developers  impossible to write a source code generator which can compatible to any framework.